RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

-- For author details, use the short form 'ABS' in the author position, followed by the full name 'Australian Bureau of Statistics' in parentheses.
+- For author details, use the short form **ABS** in the organisational author position, followed by the full name **Australian Bureau of Statistics** in parentheses.

 - Italicise the report title.

-Include the catalogue number after the report title.
-Include the publication details (publisher and place of publication).
-The abbreviation ABS is used for the name of the publisher.
+- If stated, put the actual catalogue number after the words **catalogue number**.
+Omit if there is none.

-- Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
+- Include the word **website** after the name of the website.
+Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

-- For an ABS report with full-page format/imaging (PDF), give the URL for the page where the report can be found, not the link to the PDF itself.
+- For ABS reports that are available as PDF, provide a URL that links to the landing page where the PDF is located, not the URL that directly links to the PDF itself.
+If there is no landing page, provide a URL that directly links to the PDF.

 ##### Rule

-> Organisation's name abbreviated (Organisation's full name) (Year) *Title of report: subtitle of report*, catalogue number, accessed Day Month Year.
+> Organisational author's name abbreviated (Organisational author's full name) (Year) *Title of report: subtitle of report*, catalogue number catalogue number \[if available\], Name of Website website, accessed Day Month Year.
 URL

 ##### Example

-> ABS (Australian Bureau of Statistics) (2021) *Life tables 2018-2020*, catalogue number 3302.0.55.001, ABS, Canberra, accessed 3 December 2021. https<nolink>://www-abs-gov-au.ezproxy.lib.rmit.edu.au/ statistics/people/population/life-tables/2018-2020#data-download
+> ABS (Australian Bureau of Statistics) (2021) *Life tables 2018-2020*, catalogue number 3302.0.55.001, ABS, Canberra, accessed 3 December 2021. https<nolink>://www.abs.gov.au/AUSSTATS/abs@.nsf/allprimarymainfeatures/123B67D527F36A63CA2584A20012C43C?opendocument

 ###### end-subtype-content